tlevine/dada.pink/vlermv/index.rst

 Low-level APIs yay!
 ^^^^^^^^^^^^^^^^^^^

+    We can tune our system to do exactly what we want.

 Python has lots of wonderful low-level APIs for manipulating files, and that allows us to design complex systems with very specialized, high-performance file access, with the appropriate trade-offs for our